-Likewise, this type is more likely to delaminate over time, causing the layers to peel.
+Likewise, this type is more likely to delaminate over time, causing the layers to peel and you may end up having to remove the window tint and reinstall a better product.
 And finally, while it does block heat, it’s not as effective as other tints.

 On the flip side of this coin, the dye absorbs solar heat, meaning when the car IS sitting in the sun, you won’t have to worry about hot upholstery.
 It does this by absorbing the heat, then transferring it to the glass where it dissipates and is reflected back outwards.

 The dye won’t interfere with electronics, which can be a problem in certain tint types.
 The matte finish provides excellent privacy from outside, yet still provides a good degree of visibility from within the cab.
 It also protects the driver from glare, which can be a literal life-saver during certain weather conditions.